Thursday, July 7, 2016

 Now, you’re thinking, ‘I don’t have to choose, I already have both.’
 Are you sure?

 In August, 2013, the central district court of Tver – the oblast or ‘state’ in which Moscow resides, banned a religious website, jw.org.
 They did this secretly, not notifying the owners of the website until the day before the ban was to go into effect – January 22, 2014.
 Had they prevailed, their rationale would have been to claim, as they have in the past, that the ‘free speech’ on jw.org defames other religions.
-Jw.org won that battle in the court of appeals (though the website and its organization were banned nationwide a few years later), but the foundation on which the attack was based still exists.
+Jw.org won that battle in the court of appeals (though the website and its organization were banned in Russia a few years later), but the foundation on which the attack was based - claims of defamatory speech - still exists.

 In 1999, Pakistan brought a resolution to the UN calling for a ban on “Defamation of Islam.”
 Cooler heads prevailed and, after much discussion, the Commission on Human Rights passed instead a resolution banning “Defamation of Religion.”